Lyons family: Irish branch

-Antigua and Anglo-Irish Branch
+Antigua and Hampshire branch

-Major Henry Lyons – the son of Charles Lyons JP DL of River Lyons (d.
-1694) and grandson of Captain William Lyons of River Lyons (d.
-1633) and Margaret, daughter of Sir Thomas Moore of Crogham – married Lady Anne Rochfort who was the sister of the 1st Earl of Belvedere, and emigrated from River Lyons, King's County, Ireland, which the Irish seat of the Lyons family, to the 563 acre Lyons Estate in Antigua that had been founded by Major John Lyons of Westmeath.
+Major Henry Lyons, who was the grandson of Captain William Lyons of River Lyons (d.
+1633) and Margaret, daughter of Sir Thomas Moore of Crogham, married Lady Anne Rochfort who was the sister of the 1st Earl of Belvedere, and emigrated from River Lyons, King's County, Ireland and Ledestown/Ledistown Hall, County Westmeath, to the 563 acre Lyons Estate in Antigua that had been founded by Major John Lyons of Westmeath.
 Henry served as a member of the Council of Antigua in 1710.
-His son and grandson served as members of the Council of Antigua.
+His son and grandson and great-grandson served as members of the Council of Antigua.

 The great-grandson of Henry Lyons was John Lyons of Antigua (b.
 1760), who, as the eldest of 11 children, inherited the Lyons Estates in Antigua, which constituted 563 acres.
 He was sworn in as a member of the Council of Antigua in 1782.
-John married Catherine Walrond, the daughter of the 5th Marquis de Vallado and of his wife Sarah Lyons (1731-1764): the couple had 15 children, including Edmund Lyons, 1st Baron Lyons, by whose military and diplomatic prowess the family rose to international influence: in addition to his military commands, Lyons served in official international diplomatic posts, including ambassadorial positions in Sweden, and in Switzerland, and in the court of King Otto of Greece.
+John married Catherine Walrond, who was the daughter of the 5th Marquis de Vallado and of his wife Sarah Lyons (1731-1764): the couple had 15 children, including Vice-Admiral John Lyons, who served as Ambassador to the Ottoman Empire and to Egypt, and Admiral Edmund Lyons, 1st Baron Lyons, who served as Ambassador toSweden, and to Switzerland, and to the court of King Otto of Greece.
 The Lyons River in Australia is named after Edmund Lyons.
 There is a life size statue of him, by Matthew Noble, in St Paul's Cathedral, which remains in place.
 After the death of their second child, in 1803, John and his wife, Catherine, settled at St Austin's, a 190-acre estate in the Boldre, New Forest, Hampshire, England.